-In the US and the UK Jewish communities have an opportunity to leverage political capital and to speak up nationally on environmental issues, but we have relatively little clout overall.
-Where possible the community could be part of multi-faith coalitions arguing for stronger climate change policies.
+In the US and the UK Jewish communities have an opportunity to speak up nationally on environmental issues, but we have relatively little clout overall.
+Where possible the community should be part of multi-faith coalitions arguing for stronger climate change policies.

-Jewish communities can and should have more impact locally and should seek to implement policy changes within cities and states.
+Jewish communities can and should have more impact locally, and should seek to implement policy changes within cities and states.
 Our communities will learn that environmental justice is the belief that no community should have to bear the brunt of a disproportionate amount of environmental burdens and not enjoy any environmental benefits.